tjvr/tosh/README.md

 - I'm very busy, so please be patient while I respond or review your code.

 - Don’t be offended if I don’t accept it!
-I have pretty specific requirements about code style and quality for this project.
-Your efforts are still appreciated, believe me :-)
+I don't have much bandwidth to work on Tosh, and when I do, it'll probably go towards the new version, not this one :-)

 Thanks for your help!